 CBD and sexual experience

-Since CBD is thought to quell inflammation, promote relaxation, and increase circulation, many believe it may, in turn, improve sexual function.
-There are edibles, topical creams, ointments, and lubricants available that capitalize on CBD’s apparent anti-inflammatory effects.
-For example, certain CBD products target women with problems such as endometriosis and other types of pelvic pain.
-Because some women find that THC may increase vaginal dryness, CBD-based lubes may be a pleasurable way to counter that side effect [7].
+Since CBD is thought to promote relaxation, many believe it may, in turn, go well with sex.
+There are edibles, topical creams, ointments, and lubricants available that capitalize on CBD’s effects., and certain CBD products target women.
+CBD-based lubes may be a pleasurable way to bring CBD into the bedroom.

 Can Delta-9 THC help you tune in to your partner’s body?

-No question Delta-9 THC can lead to fantastic, soul-awakening sex.
+No question Delta-9 THC can be great for fantastic, soul-awakening sex.
 But for some, it can be a paranoia-inducing head trip: not a recipe for great sex.
 Thus, it’s important to access the THC content of the product and go easy on it until you know how you personally respond to the cannabinoid.

 Delta-9 THC can amplify what you already feel, whether that’s sexual bliss or existential angst.
 But don’t worry.
 If you start low and go slow, as they say, you should be fine.
-Or, if you find it’s not for you, CBD is a great alternative and thought to reduce anxiety.
-Try a CBD massage oil or an Indica or Indica-dominant hybrid versus Sativa-dominant strain, which are associated with more relaxing, less heady effects to go along with the euphoric high.
+Or, if you find it’s not for you, CBD is a great alternative.
+Try a CBD massage oil or an indica or indica-dominant hybrid versus sativa-dominant strain, which are associated with more relaxing, less heady effects to go along with the euphoric high.

 Alternatively, hemp-derived products contain less than 0.3 percent Delta-9 THC, which is a small enough amount to avoid trippy side effects that you may wish to avoid.